Kartik-Aswar/local-repo/Readme.md

-## this is local repo from local pc
+# This is local repo from local pc